Skip to main content

 Technical Analysis

 The vulnerability identified as CVE-2026-2022 affects the Smart Forms plugin for WordPress, developed by edgarrojas, specifically versions up to and including 2.6.99.
-The core issue is a missing authorization check on the AJAX action 'rednao_smart_forms_get_campaigns'.
-This AJAX endpoint is intended to retrieve donation campaign data, including campaign IDs and names.
-Due to the lack of proper capability verification, any authenticated user with at least Subscriber-level access can invoke this action and retrieve sensitive campaign information without further privileges.
-The vulnerability falls under CWE-862 (Missing Authorization), indicating that the system fails to enforce proper access controls before granting access to sensitive data.
-The CVSS 3.1 base score is 4.3 (medium), reflecting that the attack vector is network-based (AV:N), requires low attack complexity (AC:L), and only requires privileges of a low-level authenticated user (PR:L).
-There is no user interaction required (UI:N), and the impact is limited to confidentiality (C:L), with no impact on integrity or availability.
-No patches were linked at the time of publication, and no known exploits have been reported in the wild.
-The vulnerability allows attackers to gather information that could be used for further social engineering or targeted attacks against organizations using the plugin for donation campaigns.
+The root cause is a missing authorization check (CWE-862) on the AJAX action 'rednao_smart_forms_get_campaigns'.
+This AJAX endpoint is intended to provide donation campaign data but fails to verify whether the requesting user has sufficient privileges.
+As a result, any authenticated user with at least Subscriber-level access can invoke this action and retrieve sensitive information such as campaign IDs and names.
+The vulnerability is exploitable remotely without user interaction, leveraging the plugin's AJAX interface.
+The CVSS v3.1 base score is 4.3 (medium), reflecting the low complexity of exploitation (AC:L), the requirement for low privileges (PR:L), no user interaction (UI:N), and limited impact confined to confidentiality (C:L) without affecting integrity or availability.
+No patches are currently linked, and no known exploits have been observed in the wild.
+This vulnerability could facilitate information disclosure that attackers might use for social engineering, reconnaissance, or targeted attacks against organizations using the plugin for donation campaigns.

 Potential Impact